 Teacher training and pedagogy programmes include: Teacher training programme; Various bachelor’s programmes in pre-school/kindergarten teacher education, specific subject/vocational teacher education and within pedagogy; General teacher/primary and lower secondary teacher programme and specific subject/vocational teacher education; Master’s programmes in teacher training and pedagogy; Postgraduate programmes for teachers.

 Educational activities are grouped by the Norwegian Standard Classification of Education which was established in 1970 by Statistics Norway and later revised in 1973, 1989 and 2000.
 Educational institutions are classified as being higher education by the Standard Industrial Classification.

 For international purposes, the ISCED 2011 is used (International Standard Classification of Education).

 Division for Education and Culture Statistics

 Figures are presented at national level, at municipal level and by educational institution.
-Data on enrolments in higher education includes information that makes it possible to provide figures at other regional levels.
+Data on enrolment in higher education includes information that makes it possible to provide figures at other regional levels.

-Final figures are published annually in March/April and refer to enrolments in higher education as of October 1 the year before.
+Final figures are published annually in March/April and refer to enrolment in higher education as of October 1 the year before.

-Data on enrolments is delivered to OECD, UNESCO and Eurostat (U-O-E).
+Data on enrolment is delivered to OECD, UNESCO and Eurostat (U-O-E).